-WHY GO: While Longwood Gardens is the most visited attraction in nearby Brandywine Valley, lesser known but just as worthy gems beckon visitors to Northern Chester County PA.
+WHY GO: While Longwood Gardens is the most visited attraction in nearby Brandywine Valley, you’ll find an abundance of romantically quirky, teeny village-y things to do in Chester County PA.

 Every gardener is like Oscar Hammerstein’s Optimist.
 For the very act of planting is based on hope for a glorious future. – Adolph Rosengarten, Jr., benefactor, who left this property to the Chanticleer Foundation upon his death.

-At 35 acres, and with 60,000 visitors a year, Chanticleer, opened to the public in 1993, is smaller and more intimate than nearby Longwood Gardens.
+At 35 acres, and with 60,000 visitors a year, Chanticleer Garden, opened to the public in 1993, is smaller and more intimate than nearby Longwood Gardens.
 (Longwood averages 1.5 million visitors per year).

 But this former private estate of the aptly named Rosengarten family is a genuine “find” in the rural landscape of rolling hills, farms, and country homes.